clair-beep/anime-api/README.md

 - Populate database ✔️
 - Make a simple cilent side face ✔️
+- Create a search bar by genre ✔️
 ### Next Steps
-- Create a search bar by genre
+- Create authentication for admins and users
+- Enable a cloud for the images used
+- Create more thoughtful documentation that could come in hand for users